ZeroKnowledgefm/ZKJobs/README.md

 * **Cryptography Researcher Position — Zero Knowledge Virtual Machines @ Ethereum Foundation** This position is full-time.
 We are looking for a researcher to drive the development of Zero Knowledge Virtual Machines to join the cryptography research team at the Ethereum Foundation.
 More info: https://ethereum.bamboohr.com/jobs/view.php?id=34.
 To learn more and apply, please contact cryptography@ethereum.org

+* **Applied Cryptography Engineer @ Chain-Reaction**
+The position is full time or part time.
+Cryptographer with strong mathematical and engineering background for defining and modeling advanced cryptographic protocols SW/HW architecture (ZKP,FHE,MPC).
+To learn more and apply please contact nir@chain-reaction.io